Tessil/hopscotch-map/README.md

-    // Use a custome KeyEqual which has an is_transparent member type tsl::hopscotch_map<std::string, int, hash_str, equal_to_str> map2;
+    // Use a custom KeyEqual which has an is_transparent member type tsl::hopscotch_map<std::string, int, hash_str, equal_to_str> map2;
     map2["e"] = 5;